al3xbro/kanji-classifier/README.md

 # ann-ocr-kanji
 OCR application that classifies 3000+ Japanese kanji, hiragana, and katakana.
 Full list of characters can be accessed by running ```print_all_characters.py```.
+Webapp still in the works.

 ## Dependencies:
 * Tensorflow, Keras: 2.12